-The Vacant Building Registration program is the City’s primary tool for tracking, monitoring, and managing nuisance vacant properties in the City.
+The Vacant Building Registration program is our primary tool for tracking, monitoring, and managing vacant properties.
 The program is governed by Chapter 249 of the Minneapolis Code of Ordinances.

 Owners of vacant properties must register and pay an annual fee.
 The current VBR fee is contained in the Director’s Fee Schedule.
 The VBR fee is due at the time of registration and each year on the anniversary date of being found vacant.
 That date can be found on the City’s Property Information website.
-This fee is also adjusted annually and will be increased April 1, of each calendar year.
+This fee may be adjusted annually.

 All buildings (including commercial properties) may qualify for the Vacant Building Registration Program.
 Residential or commercial properties that have one or more of the following conditions may be required to register as vacant:

 - Condemned requiring a code compliance inspection.
 See condemned properties.